Skip to main content

 • If the brand has a valid 501(c)(3/4/5/6) tax exempt status, the brand will receive the Standard throughput policy.

 *** Government entities will receive the Uncapped policy for T-Mobile if they have a verified Government Entity Status (“Government Entity: TRUE”).
-If they do not have a verified Government Entity Status (“Government Entity: FALSE”), they will receive the Standard throughput policy.
+If they don't have a verified Government Entity Status (“Government Entity: FALSE”), they will receive the Standard throughput policy.

 Special Business Review